blenddehari/Biobanks-Master-Thesis/README.md

 README

-Fork the repository in your local environment and checkout to branch "master"
+Clone the repository in your local environment and checkout to branch "master"

 Using Docker to start the project - the easy and most convenient way